projeffboy/my-pokemon-team/README.md

 You can check out the issues tab to see what other improvements I have in mind.
 Or you can create a new issue if you have suggestions of your own :)

+If you want to help me write code for new features, I would suggest that you save your time, because my code is messy and getting borderline unmaintainable.
+I'll have to redesign it from the inside first.

 ## Major Credits
 - [Pokemon Showdown](https://pokemonshowdown.com/): animated sprites, non-animated sprites, and all the pokemon data (thanks Zarel!)
 - [Javascript React framework](https://reactjs.org/)